Kalaiselvan88/JSON-API-data-viewer/README.md

 This provides us responsive table view along with the option to filter our data

-### Step 3 – Package the solution into a portable one:
-There are different set of configurations involved in above solution.
-So it is always necessary we have this portable so that this can be moved to different environments and also re-used in different sites.
-Features module will solve this purpose.

-**Why Features?**

-Feature will allow us to bundle below configuration into one.
-1. The content type used to store the JSON API data.
-2. The Feeds used to pull and refresh the JSON API data.
-3. The Views and Data Tables configuration to show the data

-## Implementation:
-Enough of theory; let us dive into implementation right away for each step.

 ### Step 1 - Pull data to Drupal:

 **Pre-requisite**: The Feeds and Feeds extensible parsers module are installed using composer as below.